NativeScript/nativescript-angular-guide/src/chapters/chapter2.md

 ``` CSS
 @import { url('~/platform.css') };
 ```
-> **WARNING**: NativeScript is consistent with browser implementations, in that `@import` statements must precede all other CSS rules in a file.
+> **WARNING**: NativeScript is consistent with browser implementations in that `@import` statements must precede all other CSS rules in a file.

-Next, add a `class="link"` attribute to the sign up button in `login.xml`.
+Next, add a `class="link"` attribute to the sign up button in `login/login.html`.
 The button's markup should look like this:

 ``` XML
 <Button text="Sign up for Groceries" class="link" />